Highlighting vs Selection

 HighlightEffect effect = GetComponent<HighlightEffect>();

-bool isSelected = effect.isSelected;
+bool selected = effect.isSelected;

 Tips